 readWP2FragGraphDump(File, File, JCas, String): This method reads WP2 fragment graph data.
 Note that WP2 fragment graph data has multiple files for one interaction.
 Interaction is given as a raw text file, and each fragment is given as one XML that denotes fragment graphs.
 To run this reader, one JCas, one XML and one raw text are to be provided.

+Changes as compared to deliverable 6.1

+Use Case 1 – Composition

+Based on a request made by one of the academic partners, we decided to rename the module “CollapsedGraphGenerator” to “GraphOptimizer”, reflecting in the name that the module actually does more than collapsing nodes (it also decides on edges to be kept in the output graph).

+Use Case 2 - Composition

+Based on a request made by one of the industrial partners, we added a module (Confidence Calculator) for pre-calculating a final confidence score per category on each node of the entailment graph and for adding this information to the graph.
+Precalculating these scores, we make the actually matching step more efficient and avoid redundancy in the calculation of combined confidence scores.
+As a result, the confidence calculation in the Category Annotator module has been simplified to combining the final scores of different matching nodes.
+Unlike in the transduction layer prototype, the input fragment graph is now compared to the collapsed (not the raw) entailment graph.

+We also added a new implementation of the NodeMatcher module, which indexes the entailment graph nodes and matches an input fragment graph against the entailment graph by transforming the fragment graph into a query to the index.
+The module uses the Lucene library for indexing the entailment graph nodes and for querying the index.

 Plans for the Next Cycle

 The Transduction Layer is currently in a prototypical state and can be viewed as a “proof of concept.”
 So far, it has only been tested on a small amount of sample data and the module implementations can be seen as examples illustrating the purpose of each module.
 In order to show that it can actually be used for the different industrial use cases, we plan to extend the transduction layer in the following ways.